 Before a couple can begin to look for the perfect florist, there are a few things that need to be checked off the planning list, such as the venue, the color palette, and the wedding style.
 And while a florist can give amazing recommendations about the best flowers to choose based on the season, wedding style and colors, it’s best to have an idea of what you like and dislike, as well as where you want floral arrangements to appear on your wedding day.

 Do you imagine your bouquet being wild, modern, or structured?
 Will they have more white and soft colors like pink, or vibrant colors like yellow?
 How much greenery do want to include in the design?
 Do you want short centerpieces on each table, bud vases, or a floral installation that hangs above the tables?
 Will there be floral elements in the ceremony, such as on the backdrop or lining the aisle?

-Once you’ve come up with a general floral game plan, it’s time to start researching florists who may be able to create your vision.
-Begin by asking friends and family or your wedding planner for recommendations, search reviews online, and look through the florists’ portfolios if available to see who has a style that fits with yours.
-Narrow down your list, and consider asking the following questions to ensure you pick the best florist for your special day.
+Once you’ve got a game plan, it’s time to start researching florists who may be able to create your vision.
+Begin by asking friends, family or your wedding planner for recommendations, search reviews online, and look through the florists’ portfolios to see who has a style that fits with yours.

 Style & Experience